The Broken Dream

 Philosophical Roots

-We adapted this model and made it crypto native, Usd8 will be serving two major purposes - as insurance to cover users' losses and as an order-enforcing mechanism to recover hack losses.
+We adapted this model and made it crypto native, to provide the last missing piece for Defi and the whole crypto system.
+Usd8 will be serving two major purposes - as insurance to cover users' losses and as an order-enforcing mechanism to recover hack losses.

 The Insurance